gdscwce/Coursebook-Maker/README.md

 # Coursebook-Maker

 ## About The Project
-Coursebook Maker which allows user to build coursebook for any course with details like coursebook information, course information, pre-requisites, textbooks, references, course objectives, course content,etc.
+Coursebook Maker which allows user to build coursebook for any course with details like coursebook information, course information,pre-requisites, textbooks, references, course objectives, course content,etc.
 Users can use the feature download to download and save the generated coursebook.

 To start with the process of generating coursebook,